camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 ## Web backlog

 1. Add explicit raw-file export UI.
-2. Expand the Info page from additional existing service read models.
+2. Expand Setup with additional device metadata when it becomes useful.
 3. Add validated browser writes one domain at a time, with revision-aware refreshes.
 4. Migrate port-80 OTA/static routes to ESP-IDF HTTPD when preserving the